oesteban/hcph-sops/docs/processing/preprocessing.md

 - [ ] Open each *fMRIPrep* report on a current Web Browser (*Google Chrome* is preferred).
 - [ ] Visualize the first section entitled `Summary` and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#summary).

+    !!! warning "Running through the visual report does not have to be executed in a fixed order"

+        While we describe the run through the report as linear, often inspecting other reportlets can help make a decision about the exclusion criteria related to the reportlet at hand.
+As such, we encourage you to jump back and forth between visualizations as much as needed.

 - [ ] Scroll down to the next section entitled `Anatomical conformation` and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#anatomical-conformation).
 - [ ] Scroll down to the first mosaic (brain mask and brain tissue segmentation) and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#brain-mask-and-brain-tissue-segmentation-of-the-t1w).
 - [ ] Scroll down to the dynamic visualization of the spatial normalization and apply the [exclusion criteria](qaqc-criteria-preprocessed.md#spatial-normalization-of-the-anatomical-t1w-reference).